-- Hold the power button of your device (top right or upper right side) until you see “Slide to power off”.
+Hold the power button of your device (top right or upper right side) until you see “Slide to power off”.
 If you have an iPhone X or newer, hold the power button and volume down button at the same time.

-Scroll down to the Backup setting and tap it.
+Scroll down to iCloud Backup and tap it.

 Note: If you get a backup error it is often that there is not enough room on iCloud to backup.
-If that is the case, go to Settings > iCloud > Storage > Change Storage Plan.
+If that is the case, go to Settings > [your name] > iCloud > Manage Storage > Change Storage Plan.
 Buy the $0.99/month version of more iCloud Storage then go back to the steps above to try backing up again.